ipfs/ipfs-blog/src/_blog/bybit-hack.md

 Bybit's [recent hack](https://www.reuters.com/technology/cybersecurity/cryptos-biggest-hacks-heists-after-15-billion-theft-bybit-2025-02-24/), which resulted in the loss of $1.4, is a reminder of the importance of verification for frontends, especially dapp frontends in the Web3 ecosystem.

-Based on what we know at the time of writing, it's apparent that IPFS, through local verification, could have served as a preventive line of defense in this sophisticated hack, potentially preventing this all together.
+Based on what we know at the time of writing, IPFS, through local verification, could have served as a preventive line of defense in this sophisticated hack, potentially preventing it altogether.

-In this blog post, we will recap what we know about the hack and share our perspective on the role IPFS has to play, diving into some of the technical efforts we've been spearheading at [Interplanetary Shipyard](https://ipshipyard.com/) to improve the health of the ecosystem.
+In this blog post, we will recap what we know about the hack and share our perspective IPFS' role. diving into some of the technical efforts we've been spearheading at [Interplanetary Shipyard](https://ipshipyard.com/) to improve the health of the ecosystem.

 If you are a dapp developer, you can skip the final section where we provide concrete recommendations with links to tooling.